Minority and Women-Owned Business Enterprise (MWBE)

 - The City encourages the use of MWBE suppliers for Professional Services, Goods and Other Services, and Construction.

-- The City’s goal is to contract or sub-contract fifteen percent (15%) of the contract amount to Certified MWBEs on construction projects over $300,000, or with contracts that include $100,000 or more in state funding.
-The goal breakdown is 8% for minorities and 7% for non-minority females.
+- The City’s goal is to contract or sub-contract fifteen percent of the contract amount to Certified MWBEs on construction projects more than $300,000, or with contracts that include $100,000 or more in state funding.
+The goal breakdown is eight percent for minorities and seven percent for non-minority females.

 - Electronic notification of bid opportunities for City of Raleigh bids and RFPs.
 We encourage you to attend any pre-bid meetings.